-Calibration Constant, Switch Position 5
+Calibration Constant (Switch Position 5)

-This parameter is a detector dependent value that is used to convert counts per minute (CPM) to Ci/cc.
-The actual value to be entered is supplied with the detector.
-The units are normally Ci/cc per counts per minute.
-If a complete system is installed, this setpoint is factory entered.
+This parameter is a detector dependent value that is used to multiply the detector output by a fixed value or to convert the counts per minute (CPM) output to engineering units, (i.e. $\mu$ Ci/cc).
+The actual value to be entered is based on the detector and the sampling geometry used for the monitor.
+The units may be $\mu$ Ci/cc per counts per minute, or other user defined value.
+The factory default value is 1.0.

-Background Subtract, Switch Position 6
+Background Subtract (Switch Position 6)